 JST: Hi Anna, thank you so much for talking with us!
-NYC’s graffiti scene is so vast it’ll be nice to get a first-hand perspective on it!
+NYC’s graffiti scene is so vast it’ll be nice to get a first-hand perspective on it.
 What is the type of graffiti you typically do?

-Anna: No problem!
-I do spray painting tags and roller-paint tags.
+Anna: I do spray painting tags and roller-paint tags.
 Usually, on top of buildings, I’ll hang down the tops of the buildings and paint my name huge using a paint roller!
 When I want my tag to last a while, I’ll use bright colored oil paint.
 When using neutral acrylic paint, it could easily be washed off or colored by the building, whereas bright-colored oil paints are harder to take off, and the color could be seen through certain paint.

 JST: Could you describe how you first got into tagging your name?

 Anna: I used to date this other graffiti artist named Cash4.
 I would watch him roller paint from the bottom up, and I thought it would be easier to do it instead of the top-down, that’s how my style was born.
-Around the time I was 23 was when I really got into tagging.
+Around the time I turned 23 was when I really got into tagging.
 It became an outlet to express my anger.
-I started doing graffiti to ‘exist’ if I’m not in your range of sight, I don’t exist.
+I started doing graffiti to ‘exist,’ if I’m not in your range of sight, I don’t exist.
 Putting my name huge in places I know people will see, will keep me always in your mind.